Juvenile Justice and Delinquency Prevention Act (Title II) Formula Grant

 Grant Status Closed

 Under the Juvenile Justice and Delinquency Prevention (JJDP) Act, the State of Indiana is awarded Title II Formula Grant funds, which are administered by ICJI.
-The program works to fund improvements to the juvenile justice system, as well as help organizations develop delinquency prevention and intervention programs for Indiana’s youth.
-Title II is a competitive grant.
+The program provides funding to support state and local efforts to plan, establish, operate and evaluate projects and policies related to juvenile delinquency and Juvenile Justice Improvement efforts.

 Priority Areas